 Katie Prejean McGrady is an international speaker, traveling to 38 states and three countries, and author of “Room 24: Adventures of a New Evangelist” and “Follow: Your Lifelong Adventure with Jesus.”
 She is the host of The Electric Waffle, a podcast of conversational chaos about culture and Catholicism.
 McGrady was one of three delegates chosen by the U.S. Conference of Catholic Bishops to attend the Pre-Synod gathering on Youth, Faith, and Vocational Discernment at the Vatican.

-Carol Eipers, Keynote Speaker.
+Carole Eipers, Keynote Speaker.
 Sponsored by Sadlier.

 Mark Mogilka, Pastoral Planning Consultant.
 Meitler.

 Mark Mogilka brings more than 40 years of experience in diocesan offices to his clients.
 He began his distinguished career in campus ministry, Catholic Charities, and family ministry.
 The second half of his career has been spent working in diocesan and parish pastoral planning and leadership development.
 He has served seven different bishops over the years and has done work or presentations in over 50 dioceses in the US, Canada and in Rome.

 Mark is a recipient of the Yves Congar Award for extraordinary service, initiative, and creativity in support of pastoral planning and/or council development.
 He was also named the 2017 Luzbetek Award winner from Georgetown University’s Center for Applied Research in the Apostolate.